 The Cultural Center and Museum is located in the aboriginal homeland of the Steilacoom Tribe, overlooking the water of Puget Sound.
 It houses the Tribal office & archives; the Tribal Museum and Tribal Gift Shop, as well as our Fry Bread Café.
 It is also maintained as a focal point and place for our People to come together regularly throughout the year.
 It is our Home.
 Our Reservation.

 At the door as you enter, in proud commemoration of our ancestors, are inscribed these words:

 "The Steilacoom Tribal Cultural Center is hereby dedicated in memory of the Tribal ancestors who walked here before us to be shared for all time with those that follow."

 Steilacoom Tribal Cultural Center and Museum.
 Located in the Historical Town of Steilacoom, WA at 1515 Lafayette Street.

 Hours of Operation

 There is a non-refundable deposit fee of $50 to save the date for an event with us.
 This deposit will go directly towards the total end cost of your event.
-You can schedule a private luncheon or dinner event using our space; a private guided or self-guided Tour; a Storytelling Tour or event, and more.
-We may also have Steilacoom Tribal Storytellers or speakers who are available to travel to local schools or venues.
+We may have Steilacoom Tribal Storytellers or speakers who are available to travel to local schools or venues.
 Please share all of the details for your request in your email.
 We look forward to meeting you and to sharing our Tribal History.
 Thank you!